 we expect in certain situations may not be how things are done in

-the cultures of Ukraine or Germany.
+the culture of Germany.
 Use common sense and courtesy

 and you will usually come out ahead.
 Keep a positive attitude and